 The forms of the eyeglasses prescription are in a great variety, but the basic items are the same such as name, occupation, sex, age, and so on.

-To place an order, you need to have at least a prescription for corrective eyeglass lens and your pupillary distance.
-If you have a prescription for contact lens, it may not be used to make eyeglasses.
+To place an order, you need to have at least a prescription for a corrective eyeglass lens and your pupillary distance.
+If you have a prescription for a contact lens, it may not be used to make eyeglasses.

 The most important items are the nature of the sphere lens, the diopter, the axial position, the refraction degree of the column lens, uncorrected visual acuity of the right and left eyes, corrected visual acuity as well as the pupil distance.

 Now I would like to teach you the meaning of the marks in the prescription form.